 - transverse myelitis, an inflammation of the spinal cord

-APS improves significantly with anticoagulation therapy, which reduces the risk of further clots in veins and arteries.
-Treatment should be lifelong, since there is a high risk of further clots in individuals who stop warfarin treatment.
+APS affects fewer than 200,000 people.
+Treatment is aimed at thinning the blood to prevent clots from forming and to keep existing clots from getting larger.
+Treatment should be lifelong.
 Doctors often recommend that individuals stop smoking, exercise regularly, and eat a healthy diet to prevent high blood pressure and diabetes, which are diseases that increase the risk for stroke.
-Treating pregnant women with aspirin or heparin usually prevents miscarriages related to APS.

 How can I or my loved one help improve care for people with antiphospholipid syndrome?

 Consider participating in a clinical trial so clinicians and scientists can learn more about antiphospholipid syndrome and related disorders.
 Clinical research uses human volunteers to help researchers learn more about a disorder and perhaps find better ways to safely detect, treat, or prevent disease.